Elevation rules framework

 If an application requires admin privileges, and you maintain standard rights for all users, you can allow the application to automatically elevate.

-Rule best practices
+Elevation rules best practices

 These are some of the best practices related to rule management:- Give rules descriptive names so that you know what the rule is doing